-Chilly Scenes of Winter (originally released as Head Over Heels) is a 1979 Romantic Comedy (re-released in 1982) written and directed by Joan Micklin Silver, based on the novel by Ann Beattie, starring John Heard and Mary Beth Hurt.
+Chilly Scenes of Winter (originally released as Head Over Heels) is a 1979 American Romantic Comedy film (re-released in 1982) based on the 1976 novel by Ann Beattie, written and directed by Joan Micklin Silver and starring John Heard and Mary Beth Hurt.

 The film starts In Medias Res a year after the main events of the story.
 Laura has left Charles and gone back to her oafish husband Ox (Mark Metcalf), but he's still obsessed with her.
 After learning that she finally left Ox for good, Charles thinks that fate will bring him and Laura back together.
 But is he being too optimistic?